meweedan/bitdash_v3/README.md

 - 🏪 Grocery Delivery: Fresh produce and household items
 - 👨‍🍳 Kitchen Display: Order management for restaurants
 - 📍 Real-time Tracking: Live order and delivery tracking

+### 💼 Work

+BitWork is our hiring solution, enabling businesses to list available positions to reach a broad range of talent looking to get hired online.

+**Key Features:**
+- 🏪 Online job listings: List your available positions as easy as 1, 2, 3
+- 📦 FBS Service: Fulfilled by BitShop logistics
+- 📊 Seller Dashboard: Inventory and order management
+- ⭐ Reviews System: Customer ratings and feedback
+- 📱 Mobile App: Native iOS and Android shopping

 ### 🛍️ BitShop